 - 1/8 teaspoon pepper

 - In a large skillet, cook pancetta over medium heat until crisp.
 Remove with a slotted spoon; drain on paper towels.

 - In same skillet, melt butter.
 Add mushrooms and shallots.
 Cook and stir over medium heat until tender.
 Add garlic; cook 1 minute longer.
 Stir in balsamic vinegar.
 Bring to a boil; cook until liquid is almost evaporated.
 Add spinach, pepper and salt; cook until spinach is wilted.

-- Place 2-3 in. of water in a large skillet with high sides; add vinegar.
+- Place 2-3 in. water in a large skillet with high sides; add vinegar.
 Bring to a boil; reduce heat and simmer gently.
 Working in batches, break cold eggs, one at a time, into a custard cup or saucer; holding the cup close to the surface of the water, slip each egg into water.

 - Cook, uncovered, until whites are completely set and yolks are still soft, about 4 minutes.